3 MIN READ

 Stay in control of the call

-If you receive a call from someone claiming to be from the bank or police, stay calm and in control of the call.
+If you receive a call from someone claiming to be from the bank or police, remain calm.
 Hang up and call the bank or police on a different phone line to confirm the call is legitimate.
 Ask for the person’s name and badge number, and tell them you’ll call them back after verifying their identity.

 Don’t rush